HuiziRen1117/Machine-Operating-Status-Classification_Sound-Recognition/README.md

 ### Results

 The test set is around 45 hours long. with sample bin being 0.01 seconds, the test set would be too large.
 So I predicted the first 20mins of the test set for my project submission.
-Results are shown as follows:
+I submitted both results from neural network and random forest.